Summer, Songs, and Surprises: Inside Lollapalooza Berlin 2024!

 Next year will mark the tenth anniversary of Lollapalooza in Germany and the tickets are already on sale.
 With such a milestone ahead, I’m sure they have some exciting plans in store.

-Photos by Jan (Saturday) and Lollapalooza Crew (Sunday)
+Photos (Sunday) by Lollapalooza Crew